chetnakhanna16/oyewiki_ds_analysis/README.md

 It can be interpreted from the boxplot that the average length of an email ID ranges between 21 and 25 characters, with maximum email IDs of length 23.
 There are very few people who create email ID of length more than 31 characters.

-## Analysis 3: Analyzing the articles data submitted by authors.
+## Analysis 3: Analyzing the articles data submitted by authors

 Here we are analyzing data present in different columns of Articles table.
 Mostly we will play with userid, title, description, body/content of articles and total views recieved on those articles.